 Enjoy possible higher returns on your savings

 When you invest in bonds, you may get interest as a steady income.
-The interest may be potentially higher than what you'd get with a cash savings rate over the same period of time.

 What you'll get with bonds